mike-herman/writings/create_genie_app.md

     ENTRYPOINT ["julia", "--project", "-e", "using GenieFramework; Genie.loadapp(); up(async=false);"]

 It's worth noting that I've changed the first line to explicitly use `julia 1.10`.

+It will take a minute or so to load up.
+Once it does, you should be able to go to [https://localhost:8000](https://localhost:8000) and see the page we edited.

+Now follow the remaining instructions to launch via [fly.io](https://fly.io).
+You'll have to create an account and upload a credit card. **THIS WILL COST YOU MONEY.** But as of this writing, a "Hobby" account is $5/month.
+The costs scale with usage, memory, storage, etc though.
+So keep an eye on it and be careful.

+Once you've deployed your app you should be able to access it at [https://gfloserver.fly.dev](https://gfloserver.fly.dev).
+It's live!
+It's on the internet!

+We're getting close.
+The last thing to do is implement a CI/CD pipeline.

+## Debugging & Troubleshooting

+### Troubleshooting Docker
+I recommend downloading the Docker VS Code extension.
+I find it more intuitive to use than the Docker launcher.

+If you run your app in Docker and it doesn't seem to be working, something may be erroring out.
+Luckily, there are logs.
+Click on the VS Code Docker extension and under the "CONTAINERS" section locate the name of your container.
+Run it once.
+If it stops right away, something might have errored out.
+You can right-click the container and "View logs".
+This will show the logs in the terminal.

+This will show you both errors thrown by Julia if something is wrong and the generic Genie screen if something isn't.

+I only had one bug: the `GenieFramework` package wasn't automatically added to `Project.toml`.
+I had to `julia` in then `using Pkg; Pkg.add("GenieFramework")` and that fixed it.

+### Troubleshooting fly.io

+**How to look at the logs**.
+This can be pretty helpful.
+You can view them through the dashboard at fly.io or in the terminal by typing `fly logs -a gfloserver`.
+When viewed from the command line, it will stream the logs live.
+This can be especially helpful when deploying or restarting your app.
+When the Genie server successfully starts up, the log will give you the big ole "GENIE" logo, which lets you know it's up-and-running.

+**Re-deploying instead of re-launching**.If you already launched an app but it isn't working **don't follow the `fly launch` instructions again!** This will launch a _new_ app instead of updating the existing one.
+Instead, use `fly deploy` to re-deploy your app with any changes.

+**Out-of-memory**.
+I ran into a memory issue.
+I was able to deploy the Genie app locally via Docker.
+But when I loaded it to fly.io it wouldn't work.
+While I was inspecting the logs I got an email from fly.io letting me know the machine had crashed because it ran out of memory!
+It included instructions for updating the memory from flyctl, which was pretty nice.

+# Step 3: Set up a CI/CD pipeline

+CI/CD stands for "continuous integration/continuous development" or "continuous integration/continuous deployment", depending who you ask.
+Either way, the general principal is that deploying your app is easy and automated.

+We'll use github actions to set this up.